SirRender00/texasholdem/docs/game_information.rst

 :class:`~texasholdem.game.move.MoveIterator`) of all the possible moves for the current player.
 The :class:`~texasholdem.game.move.MoveIterator` class includes a few attributes such as :attr:`~texasholdem.game.move.action_types` and :attr:`~texasholdem.game.move.raise_range`.
 Also supports iteration and checking for membership with the :code:`in` operator.
+Use the :meth:`~texasholdem.game.move.MoveIterator.sample()` method to sample from the collection.

 Canonical Loop
 ***************